New! plugin

 Calculation method

-The new value is rounded if necessary, and then converted back to hex for display.
+The new value is rounded to the nearest whole number (values ending in .5 round up), and then converted back to hex for display.

 Example calculation